 Samiksha Goyal

-I have been teaching philosophy since 2016.
-I have taught a range of courses such as Critical Thinking, Applied Ethics, Ethics of Global Conflict, Moral Philosophy, and Indian philosophy in Australia at Monash University and Australian Catholic University as well as in India at various colleges of the University of Delhi.
+Alongside my research, I have been teaching philosophy since 2016.
+I have taught a wide range of courses such as Critical Thinking, Applied Ethics, Ethics of Global Conflict, Moral Philosophy, and Indian philosophy in Australia at Monash University and Australian Catholic University as well as in India at various colleges of the University of Delhi.

 I also serve as a Book Reviews Editor for Sophia (Springer).
 If you’d like your book reviewed in Sophia, feel free to get in touch.